Automattic/jetpack/readme.txt

 * What’s in it for me?
 We’ve done a better job explaining the benefits of Jetpack and connecting it to WordPress.com.
 * Shortcodes: handy links to shortcode documentation convey the types of media you can quickly and safely embed.
-* Widgets: Jetpack widgets now refresh in the customizer without making you refresh the entire page.
+* Widgets: As of WordPress 4.5, Jetpack widgets now refresh in the customizer without making you refresh the entire page.
 Live previews, yes indeed.

 Bug Fixes: